 When the stock market is as volatile as it is at the moment, it’s no surprise that everyone’s gone mad for share trading.
-But what should you invest in during a recession, and if so, what should you invest in?
+But should you invest during a recession, and if so, what should you invest in?

 The stock market is sensitive to fluctuations in people’s spending, as you’re likely to have noticed with the recent coronavirus outbreak.
 Some stocks can take a dive, but there are other investments considered to be “safe havens” that people usually turn to during a recession.

 A “safe haven” investment is typically stable in times of market volatility and is also useful for investors looking to diversify their portfolio, decreasing exposure to riskier assets or investments.
 However, this doesn’t make the investment risk-free and as with all investing, you could still lose your capital.